isomerpages/nlb-biblioasia/_jul-2010/Physical Education and Sports in Singapore Schools Through the Last Millennium (Part I).md

 #### **Training and Syllabus during the Recovery Years, 1940s**

 After the Japanese surrender in 1945, the re-establishment of schools and education in Singapore was placed under the British Military Administration (BMA).
 R. M. Young was made the Deputy Director of Education while R. W. Watson-Hyatt, the Assistant Director for Chinese schools.
 They had an uphill task as many school buildings had been destroyed or damaged and there was a general “lack (of) furniture, books and equipment” (AR, 1946, p.
 5).
 Hence, classes were conducted in overcrowded classrooms while students had difficulty finding transport to and from school (Ibid.).
 Nevertheless, by the end of 1945, there was a total enrolment of 38,719 students in 37 English, 66 Chinese and 21 Malay schools (Ibid.).
-And “physical training was resumed as much as the limited space and shortened school hours allowed” (Ibid, p.14).
+And “physical training was resumed as much as the limited space and shortened school hours allowed” (Ibid, p.
+14).

 One of the first measures taken at this point to reinstate Physical Education in schools was to deploy “guru khas” (visiting teachers) who assisted with the implementation of games and physical training in Malay boys’ schools (AR, 1947, p.
 61).
 A probationary Assistant Supervisor of Physical Education was also appointed for Malay girls’ schools.
 The first batch of Normal class student-teachers for English schools received 22 half-hour lectures in physical training while Chinese school teachers attended a vacation course (Ibid, p.
 63).
 The Education Department also issued copies of the official training syllabus to all English schools and a revised syllabus to Malay boys’ schools by the end of 1947 (Ibid.).